rabestro/DatZ1165-EN/C16/TEST_PLAN.md

 We limit our tests to size range \[1...5] because it is hard for manual testing to accurate enter all the numbers of large matrix.

-The program should report is the matrix symmetric against:
+The program should report is the given matrix symmetric against:
 - main diagonal
 - side diagonal
 - horizontal axis